But that sort of father-daughter dynamic isn’t unusual in today’s movie scene. In fact, Scott has some pretty good company.

 What would Will have been like without Tom to care for and teach?
 Could he be dead?
 Crazy?
 Like Scott, Will’s a better person because of his daughter.
 With her, he became the hero she thought he was.

-In A Quiet Place, newly out on Blu-Ray and DVD, the Abbots live much as Will and Tom do, but not by choice.
+, newly out on Blu-Ray and DVD, the Abbots live much as Will and Tom do, but not by choice.
 Their world is one filled with literal monsters that hunt by sound, which forces them to do without much of the technology and noise we take for granted.
 But Lee Abbott (John Krasinski) is not exactly idolized by his hearing-impaired daughter, Regan.
-Indeed, Regan believes that, because of an earlier family tragedy she unintentionally set in motion, her dad doesn’t even like her very much.
+Indeed, Regan believes that, because of an earlier family tragedy she unintentionally set in motion, her dad doesn’t even A Quiet Place like her very much.

 But she comes to realize that that’s not true.
 For years, he’s tried to craft the perfect aid to help Regan hear again: She sees the evidence of his labors strewn across his workshop — failure after failure, new attempt after new attempt.
 He never gave up hope.
 And he never lost his affection for her, either.